top of page

 Daniel Aaron

-Like a magpie at dawn, Daniel Aaron’s chorus may wake you’re soul from slumber - he’s an indie-blues and roots song man from the bush, centered in earnest lyricism and the rhythm of the yidaki.
+Like a magpie at dawn, Daniel Aaron’s chorus may wake you’re soul from slumber - he’s an indie-blues and roots song man from the bush, centred in earnest lyricism and the rhythm of the yidaki.

 Day of Embers